blockful-io/swaplace-contracts/README.md

 This repository contains the core smart contracts for the Swaplace Protocol; The lightest Swap protocol in the market.

-## Incentives

-This repository is subjected to incentives for the community to contribute to the project.
-The incentive distribution and amount are being discussed but the eligibility has already started.

 ### TL;DR

 -   Contracts cannot be upgraded.